Friday, September 30, 2011

 Construction of the Microgrid is underway.
 ABQ Journal photo.

-he project is being carried out by NEDO, a quasi-government agency from Japan, along with the state, Mesa del Sol, Public Service Company of New Mexico, Sandia and Los Alamos national labs and Los Alamos County. (
+The project is being carried out by NEDO, a quasi-government agency from Japan, along with the state, Mesa del Sol, Public Service Company of New Mexico, Sandia and Los Alamos national labs and Los Alamos County.
+(Full Story)

 The arXiv at 20: a global resource